Twijn/garlicbotter/README.md

 ![Instructions for disallowing side channel generation](https://i.twijn.dev/01bQ.gif)

-There are known issues where the bot sometimes can't change the channel name when disallowing.
+> :warning: There are known issues where the bot sometimes can't change the channel name when disallowing.
 This is due to a lack of permissions, and can only be fixed by being granted permissions on that channel or being granted admin permissions.
 An easy fix to this is to change the name of the side channel instead.

 ### Allowing Side Channel Generation